Lawrence O. Lawson: Biography

 Lawson was born September 11, 1842 in Kalmar County, Sweden.
 He came to the United States in 1861 while serving a merchant seaman.
 Lawson married Petrine Wold (1855–1941) in Chicago during 1876.
 In 1878, they became residents of Evanston, Illinois.
 He retired in 1903.
 During his twenty-three years as station keeper, Lawson and his crews responded to 68 shipwrecks and were responsible for saving over four hundred lives.

+Lawson died in Evanston on October 29, 1912, and was buried at Graceland Cemetery.

 Legacy

 In 1988, Lawson Park on the shore of Lake Michigan in Evanston was named in his honor.